-It's dramatic when someone has a heart attack on television or in the movies.
-But in real life, symptoms can be more subtle and difficult to identify.
+It's dramatic when an actor on TV or the movies has a heart attack.
+But in real life, symptoms can be more subtle and hard to identify.
 And because heart attack and angina symptoms are so similar, it may be hard to tell what's going on.

-But knowing the differences -- and the reasons behind them -- can result in seeking treatment sooner, and living longer.
+But if you know the differences -- and the reasons behind them -- you'll learn to get treatment sooner, and maybe live longer, too.

 "If you've not experienced it before, patients often aren't sure what it is when it first comes on," says Kristin Newby, MD, a cardiologist at the Duke Heart Center in Durham, NC.

 The same study found that women were about 8 years older than men when they began to have heart trouble and were more likely to report a higher intensity of five other symptoms:

 The study found that 21% of the women and 10% of the men had no symptoms at all.
 Less typical symptoms for both men and women are:

 "Men and women may respond differently to the symptoms of a heart attack, particularly if the symptoms are vague.
 But if you have symptoms consistent with a heart attack, don't wait at home.
 Go to the hospital," says Alfred Sacchetti, MD, an emergency room physician and an American College of Emergency Physicians spokesman.

 It's your body's warning sign that something isn't right with your heart.
 Angina is temporary chest pain or pressure that happens when arteries that supply blood and oxygen to your heart become narrowed or blocked.
 That means your ticker is getting less blood than your body needs to work right.
 Strong emotions, physical activity, hot and cold temperature extremes, or a heavy meal can often trigger it.

 You may notice symptoms like: